AtesComp/Vinetto/ReadMe.md

 This is a much needed update to the last original Vinetto (version 0.7).

-This version should be compatible with Python 2 and 3.
+This version should be compatible with Python 3.
 It should work on Linux, Mac, and Windows.
 Testing has currently been limited to Linux.

+NOTE: Python 2 compatible code has been removed since version 0.9.9.

 ## Project Overview

 1. **Context** : Older Windows systems (98, ME, 2000, XP, and Server 2003) can
 store a thumb cache containing thumbnails and metadata of image files found in the directories of its FAT32 or NTFS filesystems.
-Newer Windows systems (Vista, 7, 8, 10, other related Editions, and Server versions) use a unified thumb cache system for each user.
+Newer Windows systems (Vista, 7, 8, 10, 11, other related Editions, and Server versions) use a unified thumb cache system for each user.
    1. For older OS systems, thumbnails and associated metadata are stored in Thumbs.db files in each directory.
 Thumbs.db files are undocumented OLE